alihamzapk/LiveKnowledge/_datasets/vivo-core-ontology.md

 schema: default
 title: VIVO Core Ontology
 notes: >-
-  An ontology of academic and research domain, developed in the framework of the VIVO project
+  <span style='color:Blue'>Schema</span> An ontology of academic and research domain, developed in the framework of the
+  VIVO project
 organization: DataScientia Foundation
 resources: